Enabling Controls: Control Effectiveness Assessment using Human Centered Design

 what will you learn?

-• Learn how to measure controls for adaptability and robustness
+• Learn how to measure controls with Human Centred Design

 • Moving from a reactionary view of accountability to one of engagement seeing people as a solution to harness rather than a problem to control